Epoxy: Aerospace applications

 In the aerospace industry, epoxy is used as a structural matrix material which is then reinforced by fiber.
 Typical fiber reinforcements include glass, carbon, Kevlar, and boron.

 Epoxies are also used as a structural glue.
 Materials like wood, and others that are 'low-tech' are glued with epoxy resin.
 Epoxies generally out-perform most other resin types in terms of mechanical properties and resistance to environmental degradation.

 Biology

 Water-soluble epoxies such as Durcupan are commonly used for embedding electron microscope samples in plastic so they may be sectioned (sliced thin) with a microtome and then imaged.

 Art

 Epoxy resin, mixed with pigment, may be used as a painting medium, by pouring layers on top of each other to form a complete picture.
 It is also used in jewelry, as a doming resin for decorations and labels, and in decoupage type applications for art, countertops, and tables.
+Its seamless and glossy finish, along with its ability to be molded into various shapes, makes epoxy resin a favored choice for creating minimalist and statement pieces in modern furniture design and into various other design styles, including industrial, rustic, and even eclectic.
 It has been used and studied for art and historic structure preservation.